 You can invalidate up to 1000 URLs at a give time.
-If the number of URLs in the Add URL text field is greater than 1000, you are unable to tap Next.
-In such cases, you must tap X to the right of a selected asset or a manually added URL to delete it from the invalidation list.
+If the number of URLs in the Add URL text field is greater than 1000, you are unable to select Next.
+In such cases, you must select X to the right of a selected asset or a manually added URL to delete it from the invalidation list.

-Near the upper-right corner of the page, tap Next.
+Near the upper-right corner of the page, select Next.

 For example, using the CDN Invalidation Template example that was shown in the steps earlier, suppose you added a single asset named

 spinset.
-When you tap Tools > Assets > CDN Invalidation it results in the following five generated URLs in the CDN Invalidation - Confirm user interface:
+When you navigate to Tools > Assets > CDN Invalidation, it results in the following five generated URLs in the CDN Invalidation - Confirm user interface:

-If necessary, tap X to the right of a URL to delete it from invalidation process.
+If necessary, select X to the right of a URL to delete it from invalidation process.

-Near the upper-right corner of the page, tap Submit to begin the CDN invalidation process.
+Near the upper-right corner of the page, select Submit to begin the CDN invalidation process.